sigstore/cosign/doc/cosign.md

 * [cosign sign](cosign_sign.md)	 - Sign the supplied container image.
 * [cosign sign-blob](cosign_sign-blob.md)	 - Sign the supplied blob, outputting the base64-encoded signature to stdout.
 * [cosign tree](cosign_tree.md)	 - Display supply chain security related artifacts for an image such as signatures, SBOMs and attestations
 * [cosign triangulate](cosign_triangulate.md)	 - Outputs the located cosign image reference.
-This is the location cosign stores the specified artifact type.
+This is the location where cosign stores the specified artifact type.
 * [cosign upload](cosign_upload.md)	 - Provides utilities for uploading artifacts to a registry
 * [cosign verify](cosign_verify.md)	 - Verify a signature on the supplied container image
 * [cosign verify-attestation](cosign_verify-attestation.md)	 - Verify an attestation on the supplied container image